LKanugrahan/mobileproject/README.md

 ## Demo APK

-If you want to see how my APK work, you can download it here [APK](https://drive.google.com/file/d/1QGCzQynmn-S4JkRvBMWF2fYWujTNqES8/view?usp=sharing)
+If you want to see how my APK work, you can download it here [APK](https://drive.google.com/file/d/1QGCzQynmn-S4JkRvBMWF2fYWujTNqES8/view?usp=sharing).
+I, Langgeng Kanugrahan, as the app developer guarantee that the app is free from viruses, if there are any problems, contact me immediately

 ## Built With